pyodide/pyodide/docs/project/governance.md

 feedback from all members of the community and strives to find consensus, while avoiding any deadlocks.

-Anyone with an
-interest in the project can join the community, contribute to the project design and participate in the decision making process.
+Anyone with an interest in the project can join the community, contribute to the project design and participate in the decision making process.
 This document describes how to participate and earn merit in the pyodide community.

 ## Roles And Responsibilities

 ### Contributors

 Contributors are community members who contribute in concrete ways to the project.
-Anyone can become a contributor, and contributions can take many forms – not only code – as detailed in the {ref}`how_to_contibute`.
+Anyone can become a contributor, and contributions can take many forms, for instance, answering user questions – not only code – as detailed in the {ref}`how_to_contibute`

 ### Community members team